JohnSnowLabs/spark-nlp-workshop/platforms/emr/spark_nlp_healthcare_emr_serverless_guide.md

 EMR Serverless is different from a regular EMR cluster: it does **not** run bootstrap actions.
 For Spark NLP Healthcare/JSL jobs, the Spark job must load all required runtime assets from S3, including:

-- Spark NLP and Spark NLP Healthcare/JSL JAR files.
+- Spark NLP and Spark Healthcare NLP JAR files.
 - A packed Python environment containing compatible `spark-nlp` and `spark-nlp-jsl` wheels.
 - Healthcare model or pipeline artifacts.
 - Optional pretrained/cache artifacts.

 ## 1. Target Architecture

-A successful Spark NLP Healthcare/JSL EMR Serverless setup requires these components:
+A successful Spark NLP and Healthcare NLP EMR Serverless setup requires these components:

 1. An **EMR Serverless Spark application** using an EMR release compatible with the Spark NLP/JSL versions you plan to run.
 2. An **EMR Serverless job runtime role** with S3 permissions for scripts, JARs, Python environment archives, model artifacts, input data, output data, logs, and optional cache/checkpoint paths.
 3. **Network egress** from the EMR Serverless application for floating license validation.
-4. Compatible **Spark NLP assembly** and **Spark NLP Healthcare/JSL** JAR files uploaded to S3.
+4. Compatible **Spark NLP assembly** and **Healthcare NLP** JAR files uploaded to S3.
 5. A packed Python runtime archive containing compatible `spark-nlp` and `spark-nlp-jsl` Python packages.
 6. A floating license passed securely to the driver and executors.
 7. Correct S3A configuration for model loading and artifact access.